nautobot/nautobot/nautobot/docs/user-guides/getting-started/search-bar.md

 # The Search Bar

-The next couple sections walk you through finding different objects and verifying information about the objects.
-The instructions in those sections will walk you through how to **navigate** to the main page for the proper object.
+The exercises in the prior sections in this *Getting Started Guide* walked you through how to **navigate** to the proper objects.

-You can also use the search bar to find the desired object's page.
+You can also use the Search Bar to find the desired object.

 We will show two quick examples.